Ursula Jacob

 Ursula Jacob is a camogie player, winner of All Star awards in 2010, 2011, 2012 and 2014.
 All-Ireland Senior medals in 2007, 2010 2011 and 2012, in 2011 she scored a dramatic 52nd-minute goal which changed the course of the All Ireland final and secured victory for Wexford.
 She was player of the match in Wexford's semi-final victory over Cork and a member of the Team of the Championship for 2011.
 With a total of 3–54 she was the highest scoring player in the Senior Championship of 2011.

 Family background

 Ursula is sister of substitute goalkeeper, Helena, and of Wexford hurlers Michael and Rory.
-Their father, Mick, was the county's first hurling All Star in 1972, while their mother, Breda (née McClean), played with Wexford in the All Ireland Junior camogie final of 1972 against Galway.
+Their father, Mick, won a hurling All Star in 1972, while their mother, Breda (née McClean), played with Wexford in the All Ireland Junior camogie final of 1972 against Galway.
 Ursula started playing with the Wexford senior team at the age of 15.